 The biggest problem I’ve had with Strava on the Apple Watch is that it sometimes after I sync my run to my phone, the iPhone app reports a much faster pace than my watch did.

 The first scenario happens if you start the Strava app on your watch while you’re near your phone, and you don’t bring your phone with you.
 Basically, the app uses the phone’s GPS position for a while, then realizes the watch is disconnected and things get messed up.
 The solution is to make sure you’re far from your phone when you start the app.
 Now that I know the cause, it’s easy to avoid.

-A lot of folks seem to be having this problem as you can see at the Strava forum.
-I’d estimate this discrepancy happens to me about 30% of the time.
+A lot of folks on the Strava forum had this problem.
+I’d estimate this discrepancy happened to me about 30% of the time.
 Sometimes the watch is spot-on with the iPhone app.

 My Apple Watch Wish List